 Filming on Location

-GSA and the Film Industry
+GSA and the film industry

-Filming and other special event space rentals help support federal preservation goals by generating revenue to keep historic federal buildings occupied, in good repair, and economically viable while contributing to their use and enjoyment by the public.
+Rationale and benefits: Filming and other special event space rentals help support federal preservation goals by generating revenue to keep historic federal buildings occupied, in good repair, and economically viable while contributing to their use and enjoyment by the public.
 Location fees support the care of this magnificent inventory of historic courthouses, custom houses, and federal buildings to reproduce historic light fixtures and other missing features, restore historic finishes such as woodwork and stone, and fund many other critical repairs and preservation efforts.

-The National Historic Preservation Act (NHPA) of 1966 calls on the federal government to take a leadership role in the preservation of its historic resources.
+Background: The National Historic Preservation Act (NHPA) of 1966 calls on the federal government to take a leadership role in the preservation of its historic resources.
 The Public Buildings Cooperative Use Act encourages federal agencies to make public buildings more accessible by locating cultural, educational, recreation, and commercial activities in federal properties.

 Section 111 of the NHPA allows agencies to lease space in federal historic buildings to non-federal tenants and reinvest the proceeds to support their preservation and use.
 Using these locations goes a long way in promoting, protecting, and preserving these national treasures.